ambar/es-jest/README.md

 }
 ```

-Writes your test with ES modules:
+Write your tests with ES modules:

 ```js
 import path from 'path'